-2.2.1.7 Hospital, Admission/discharge with hospital taking over medications during stay
+575 2.2.1.7 Hospital, Admission/discharge with hospital taking over medications during stay

-In this case, the patient's prescription is imported, possibly also the dispensed medication.
-The amount of medication to dispense is determined upon discharge will be cased on the medication dispensed prior to admission.
+In this case, the patient's prescription is imported, possibly including the dispensed medication.
+The amount of medication to dispense upon discharge is determined based on the medication dispensed prior to admission.

-2.2.1.8 Hospital, Hospital Dispense for Outpatients
+580 2.2.1.8 Hospital, Hospital Dispense for Outpatients